 First, their optical qualities including resolving power are very high by today’s standards.
 We all know that the high-resolution cameras and digital backs nowadays often go beyond what yesterday’s optics can deliver.
 These lenses are here to keep up with the future.

 Note that the Schneider-Kreuznach lenses 40-80mm LS f/4.0 zoom has similar optical qualities like the blue line lenses.
 You see all three lenses in the image above.

-Second, the build quality is greatly improved, feeling solid in your hands and operating more smoothly during manual focussing.
+Second, the build quality is greatly improved, feeling solid in your hands and operating more smoothly during manual focusing.
 You can use the new lenses on older Phase One and Mamiya 645DF/DF+ bodies as well with up to date firmware.

 Capture One 8.3